-The basic course in university and college pedagogy at OsloMet is a compulsory qualification offer that meets the minimum requirement for basic pedagogical competence for academic staff at universities and colleges.
-The course is primarily aimed at employees who teach at OsloMet, but who lack basic pedagogical competence.
+This course in university and college pedagogy at OsloMet is a qualification that meets the minimum requirement for basic pedagogical competence for academic staff at universities and colleges.

 About the course